-Once you’ve completed the Masters, you will have demonstrated that you have an in-depth knowledge of supervision, which is likely to include specialist knowledge gained by your own research dissertation or applied professional project findings.
+Once you’ve completed the Masters, you will have demonstrated that you have an in-depth knowledge of Consultative Supervision, including specialist knowledge gained by your own research dissertation or applied professional project findings.
 This is likely to further develop your reputation and employability as a therapist in the statutory, commercial and third sector.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.